 Almonty acquired 100% of the share capital of Daytal, a company holding a 100% interest in the Los Santos Project, on September 23, 2011.
-The principal business of Daytal is the advancement of exploration, development and production activities at the Los Santos Project.
-The mine at the Los Santos Project is a sheelite mineral deposit consisting of the tungstate of calcium that is an ore of tungsten.
+The principal business of Daytal is the advancement of exploration, development and production activities at the Los Santos Mine.
+The Los Santos Mine is a sheelite mineral deposit consisting of the tungstate of calcium that is an ore of tungsten.
 The mine is located about 50 kilometres from Salamanca, in western Spain.
-The mine has been in production since 2008 and produces a tungsten concentrate product which is currently sold under a long-term supply agreement.
-The mine was opened in 2008 and commissioned in July 2010.
+The mine has been in production since opening in 2008 and produces a tungsten concentrate product which is currently sold under an off-take agreement.
+The mine was commissioned in July 2010.

-Fair Value at Acquisition Date
+Fair value at acquisition date

 Assets

 Property, plant and equipment 10,563

 Mine development 9,332

 Deferred tax asset 5,690

 Other non-current assets 638

 Inventories 2,257

 Other current assets 1,033

 Cash and cash equivalents 281

 • 29,794

 Liabilities

 Trade and other payables 3,364

 Capital lease 50

 Other liabilities and accruals 17

 Long-term non-interest bearing trade payables 500

 Deferred tax liability 4,685

 Restoration provision 449

 9,065

-Total Identifiable Net Assets 20,729
+Total identifiable net assets 20,729

-Cash paid 14,427
+Cash Paid 14,427

 Shares and warrants transferred at fair value 6,234

-Total Consideration Transferred 20,661
+Total consideration transferred 20,661

 Bargain purchase gain recorded in income 68

 Direct costs attributable to the acquisition 786

 Net cash acquired with Daytal 281

 Cash paid (14,427)

 Transaction costs incurred (786)

-Net Consolidated Cash Outflow (14,932)
+Net consolidated cash outflow (14,932)